What’s inside this article: 8 tips for parents or caregivers to help their children manage transitions – big or small – more easily.

 6. Talk About Upcoming Big Changes To Make Transitions Easier

-When something big is coming – even something exciting like a vacation, the impending change can still cause anxiety and greatly affect a child’s ability to self-regulate leading up to, and during the event.
+When something big is coming – even something exciting like a vacation, the impending change can still cause anxiety and cause self-regulation and behavior troubles leading up to the change.

 If your child is going to an appointment at the doctor or dentist, explain what the doctor will do when you arrive.